reem-shaikh/70DaysOfCode/main/14-01/readme.md

 Browser API is a web API biult on top of the web browser Browser API is the intermediate in between Browser and JS Engine

+Browser API in js gives access to the window object

 When writing code for the Web, there are a large number of Web APIs available.
 Below is a list of all the APIs and interfaces (object types) that you may be able to use while developing your Web app or site. https://developer.mozilla.org/en-US/docs/Web/API